vechiato/vechiato.github.io/content/post/Mastering Google Search.md

 1. **Use Google as a Dictionary**:

 	- Type a word followed by "meaning" to get its definition.
-For example, `recursion meaning`.
+For example, `"recursion meaning"`.

 2. **Explore Coding Examples**:

-	- Search for "Python example for sorting" or "JavaScript function examples" to find snippets of code.
+	- Search for `"Python example for sorting"` or `"JavaScript function examples"` to find snippets of code.

 3. **Translate Text**:

-	- Use Google Translate directly in search, e.g., `translate hello to Spanish`.
+	- Use Google Translate directly in search, e.g., `"translate hello to Spanish"`.

 4. **Discover Local Events or Weather**:

-	- Try `events near me` or `weather tomorrow`.
+	- Try `"events near me"` or `"weather tomorrow"`.

 ---